skywaLKer518/A-Recsys/README.md

-# RecSys:
+# A-RecSys
-## a Tensorflow based implementation of recommendation algorithms
+## Attribute learning for large scale recommender systems - a Tensorflow Implementation

+A-RecSys implements a set of recommendation algorithms that focuses on attribute learning and is designed to be used in large scale recommendation settings.

+A-RecSys is under active development.
+The models/features it supports and plans to support include,

+#### Models
++ (Deep) Hybrid matrix factorization model
++ LSTM-Rec sequence model
+* Skip-gram attribute learning model (developing)

 #### Features
-It is under development.
-Currently it supports features
-+ recommendation with implicit feedback
++ Recommendation with implicit feedback
-+ recommendation with attribute learning
-+ (deep) matrix factorization models
-+ Sequence model (LSTM) for recommendation
++ Loss functions (including Cross-Entropy, batch-BPR, batch-Warp, sampled-batch-Warp)

 #### Citation
 Please cite the following if you find this helpful.